 Original Short Fiction: "A Visit to Old Spot and Spark Ann"

 From Jiggery-Jee's Eden Valley Stories, this fable was originally not included in the published version of his manuscript.
-It has now been restored because it elaborates the very title of the book as stories written by the character, Jiggery-Jee.
+It will be restored in a forthcoming revision because it elaborates the very title of the book as stories written by the character, Jiggery-Jee.